Skip to content

 Donate

-THE PALACE TRUST is a registered charity (no. 1160830) working in children & youth in Birmingham · BA5 2PD.
+The Palace Trust is a registered charity (no. 1160830) working in environment in Bath · BA5 2PD.
 Its latest Charity Commission filing directs 55% of spending to charitable activities, holding roughly 3 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE PALACE TRUST has a Clarity Score of 80 out of 100 on CharityCompare (3 stars, Good).
+The Palace Trust has a Clarity Score of 80 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1160830.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £1.9m, with 55% of expenditure on charitable activities.
+Primary cause area: Environment.
+Latest accounts year 2025: total income £2.2m, with 55% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 3 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .